grnet/baas/docs/source/index.rst

 BaaS User Guide
 ===============

-BaaS (Backup as a Service) is a service provided to Synnefo users in order to backup their data to `Pithos`_ Storage.
-It supports encrypted, incremental backups in a space and bandwidth-efficient way through a Graphical User Interface (GUI) as well as a Command Line Interface (CLI).
+BaaS (Backup as a Service) is a service provided to Synnefo cloud users in order to backup their data to `Pithos`_ Storage.
+It supports encrypted, incremental backups in a space and bandwidth-efficient way through a user-friendly Graphical User Interface (GUI).

 BaaS uses `Duplicity`_ as the backend.

-BaaS GUI is implemented and supported by the `Synnefo Development Team`_ of the `Greek Research and Technology Network`_ and is an open source project, licensed under GPL v3.
+BaaS is implemented and supported by the `Synnefo Development Team`_ of the `Greek Research and Technology Network`_ and is an open source project, licensed under GPL v3.

 Contents: